 The Algorithmic Attribution IQ model uses statistical techniques to allocate credit across the dimension values in your report; it is not rules-based like other models offered to date.
 This new model is available everywhere attribution exists today - in freeform tables, calculated metrics and the Attribution panel.
 The Algorithmic model is available for the Analytics Ultimate package.

 Custom lookback windows are now available for all models in Attribution IQ, in addition to Visitor and Visit lookback options that have been offered to date.
 This option lets you expand the attribution window beyond the reporting range (up to a maximum of 90 days), and applies to each conversion in the reporting range.
 Custom lookbacks will typically increase the attribution accuracy for events that happen early in the reporting period by accounting for interactions that occurred in the prior month(s).
+This contributes to seeing less events attributed to "None" in reporting as well.

 For example, for a conversion occurring on May 20th, a lookback window of 10 days would evaluate all dimension touchpoints from May 10th to May 20th in the attribution model.